Thertzlor/Revenant/README.md

 Personally I like to go one step further and make the dummy profile's lua script an exception: `error("Lua Reset!")`, this guarantees that the luaVM has to be reloaded completely.
 The profile needs to be actually *loaded*, you can open the `Scripting` or `Test Profile` windows with LGS, or you can just assign the profile to some window you can quickly focus on.
-One good candidate is the Task Manager, it's only one `ctrl + shift + esc` away after all and you certainly don't need 20 buttons for it.
+One good candidate is the Task Manager, it's only one `ctrl + shift + esc` away and you certainly don't need 20 buttons for it.
 A click on it once in a while and the lag problem is solved.
 And if you have some other programs that you switch to regularly and which don't require complex mouse bindings, a launcher, calculator, minesweeper, SearchHost.exe (opening the start menu), assign them all to the profile you'll naturally stop lag from accumulating with no extra effort.

 # Roadmap
 I see *Revenant* as mostly completed as far as key based macros are concerned.